georgedashen/DualNetGO/README.md

 ### Evaluation

-Since for CAFA competition the evaluation will be automatically performed by first propagating GO terms to their parents with corresponding scores after submission, the performances from DualNetGO training and prediction are not the final results.
-We write a separated script for further evaluation by propagating GO terms.
+Since for CAFA competition the evaluation will be automatically performed by first propagating GO terms to their parents with corresponding scores after submission, the performance results from DualNetGO training and prediction are not the final results.
+We write a separate script for further evaluation by propagating GO terms.

 ```
 python test.py --aspect cc --npy test/cc_DualNetGO_scores.npy --resultdir test